thatfiredev/from-sql-to-firebase/database/java-android/README.md

 ```
 **Firebase:**

 `JOIN` operations are not supported in the Realtime Database.
-As a workaround, we can
+As a workaround, you can
  place a second query inside the listener of the first query.
 ```java
 participantsRef.child("java").addValueEventListener(new ValueEventListener() {